-East Renfrewshire Council (ERC) recognises the important contribution Gaelic has made to our history and our living culture, and we will continue to support this through the delivery of our second Gaelic Language Plan.
-This Plan builds on the work carried out throughout our first Gaelic Language Plan 2018-23 and details additional actions the Council will take to raise awareness and help secure, promote and develop the Gaelic language and culture in East Renfrewshire in a way that is proportionate to our area.
+East Renfrewshire Council (ERC) recognises the important contribution Gaelic has made to our history and our living culture, and we will continue to support this through the delivery of the second edition of our Gaelic Language Plan.
+This edition builds on the work carried out throughout the first edition of our Gaelic Language Plan 2018-23 and details additional actions the Council will take to raise awareness and help secure, promote and develop the Gaelic language and culture in East Renfrewshire in a way that is proportionate to our area.

-This plan was created during an exciting period for Gaelic in East Renfrewshire, with the first Gaelic Medium Education facility in the area opening in August 2023.
-During the lifetime of this plan we hope to build on this development and continue to expand this offer, identifying a range of opportunities for our communities and workforce and learning from good practice in other local authorities while working in partnership where possible.
+This edition was created during an exciting period for Gaelic in East Renfrewshire, with the first Gaelic Medium Education facility in the area opening in August 2023.
+During the lifetime of this edition we hope to build on this development and continue to expand this offer, identifying a range of opportunities for our communities and workforce and learning from good practice in other local authorities while working in partnership where possible.

-In producing this plan, East Renfrewshire Council is committed to ensuring we reflect the aims and principles of the Gaelic Language (Scotland) Act 2005.
-Through the implementation of this Plan over the next five years, we aim to support the delivery of the National Gaelic Language Plan and the objectives of the Education (Scotland) Act 2016 in a way that is realistic for our local authority and mindful of the difficult economic challenges we continue to face.
+In producing this edition, East Renfrewshire Council is committed to ensuring we reflect the aims and principles of the Gaelic Language (Scotland) Act 2005.
+Through the implementation of this edition over the next five years, we aim to support the delivery of the National Gaelic Language Plan and the objectives of the Education (Scotland) Act 2016 in a way that is realistic for our local authority and mindful of the difficult economic challenges we continue to face.

-TBC East Renfrewshire Council
+Steven Quinn Chief Executive East Renfrewshire Council